 Note that this is not the PlanetTogether installation guide.
 Installation instructions can be found here.

-The recommended hardware depends on if PlanetTogether will be running on a dedicated machine, or sharing resources with other demanding applications.
+The recommended hardware depends on if PlanetTogether will be running on a dedicated machine or sharing resources with other demanding applications.
 If running PlanetTogether on a dedicated machine, the Workstation recommendation is ideal.
-If the machine will be running other applications such as SQL server, ERP software, or PlanetTogether clients (even on other isolated virtual machines) the server recommendation will provide better results.
+The server recommendation will provide better results if the machine runs other applications such as SQL Server, ERP software, or PlanetTogether clients (even on other isolated virtual machines).
 PlanetTogether may be run on virtual environments with no additional hardware requirements.

-Note that cpu speed is the most impactful component on PlanetTogether performance.
-Faster cpu speeds will result in noticeable speed improvements.
+Note that CPU speed is the most impactful component on PlanetTogether performance.
+Therefore, faster CPU speeds will result in noticeable speed improvements.

-The minimum recommendation is a cpu with four cores and a speed of 2.3 ghz.
-PlanetTogether must be running on an environment with at least 2 dedicated cpu cores.
-The server should have 10 gb of free disk space per instance for transactional data files.
+The minimum recommendation is a CPU with four cores and a speed of 2.3 GHz.
+PlanetTogether must be running on an environment with at least 2 dedicated CPU cores.
+In addition, the server should have 10 GB of free disk space per instance for transactional data files.